gardatech/bugbane/README.md

 bb-report --html-screener selenium --name myapp_fuzz suite /fuzz
 ```

-As a result, the screenshots folder will appear in the /fuzz directory with the images and the report file `myapp_fuzz.md`.<br>
+As a result, the screenshots folder appears in the /fuzz directory with the images and the report file `myapp_fuzz.md`.<br>

-In order to create a report in the DOCX format we can use the pandoc tool (installed separately):
+In order to create a report in the DOCX format you can use the pandoc tool (installed separately):
 ```shell
 pandoc -f markdown -t docx myapp_fuzz.md -o myapp_fuzz.docx
 ```

 ## bb-screenshot
-Utility to manually create images from the HTML files, simple text files or files containing ANSI sequences.
+Creates images from a user-provided HTML files, simple text files, or files containing ANSI sequences.
 The images are made in the same way, as in the bb-report tool, but the user may specify input and output paths.<br>

 Usage examples:
 ```shell